Office design styles

 in perfectly elaborated details.
 You can be as creative

-, but you need to use as few elements as possible.
+in this design as with other styles, but you need to use as few elements as possible.
 The colour spectrum used is bright and sometimes almost monochrome.
 Thanks to minimalism, you will focus everyone's attention exactly where it is most important.

 Wabi-sabi style